AviatrixSystems/Docs/HowTos/controller_security_for_SAML.rst

 On the Controller
 #.
-Configure SAML by accessing controller through loadbalancer DNS name.
-This will generate everything, URLS and certs with respect to DNS name
+Configure SAML by accessing controller through the loadbalancer DNS name.
+This will generate everything (URLs and certificates) with respect to the DNS name

 .. note::

-   Controller's security group for 443 must allow from Loadbalancer's internal IP address which can be usually VPC CIDR
+   Controller's security group for 443 must allow from Loadbalancer's internal IP address which can be usually VPC CIDR and also the Gateways public IP

-(Optional) To Block general access:
+To Block general access:

-1. Create dummy target group pointing to invalid port path rule / will be pointing to dummy target group path rule /flask will be pointing to valid target group at HTTPS 443 to controller
+1. After the SAML configuration is complete, you can block generall access to your controller Create dummy target group pointing to invalid port path rule / will be pointing to dummy target group path rule /flask will be pointing to valid target group at HTTPS 443 to controller By doing this only the SAML application is being forwarded by the ELB and is open to the world This ensures that the rest of the controller configuration is open to the admin alone.